BGforgeNet/msg2po/docs/action.md

 ### Standard

-In this configuration, there are 2 workflows:
+In this configuration, there are 2 steps:

 - Actual run with commit and push, launched only commits to `master` branch.
 - Test run, launched on push to non-master branches and pull requests.
 It just checks changes to translation files for well-formedness.